 - Turn the chops over and cook on the second side until they are done, another 6-8 minutes.

-- If desired, check the internal temperature of the pork to make sure you are comfortable with the doneness.
+- If desired, check the internal temperature of the pork to make sure you are comfortable with the doneness, about 135 to 140

 Guessing at the nutritional values of this type of recipe can prove very problematic.
 First, calorie counts for pork chops are all over the place, depending upon your source, so I ball-parked it a bit.
 And secondly, I have to guess how much flour, egg and Panko I used on each pork chop when breading it, and how much coconut oil was absorbed during the cooking.

 I did the best I could, and ended up assuming that if I had 2 lbs of pork chops split 4 ways, and the breading used up only 1/2 cup of the flour, 1 of the eggs, 1/2 cup of the Panko and that 1/2 cup of coconut oil stayed with the pork chops instead of in the pan, and here is the nutrition panel that is the result of all those guesses.